-hesitation---waltz asked: How do you propose these hypothetical young artists make "LOTS of money" by doing art?
+hesitation---waltz said: How do you propose these hypothetical young artists make "LOTS of money" by doing art?
 If wishing for it hard enough made it happen, they would already be rich.
 Hard work gets very few people to the point where they're rolling in it.

 Wishing hard enough doesn’t make anything happen.
 Not ever.
 I don’t believe I’ve proposed it anywhere.